khawajac/Chyme/README.md

 ## Summary

 Chyme is an application for a chatroom system designed to facilitate real-time communication among users.
-It supports user registration, authentication, and chat management features.
-Users can create and join chatrooms, send and receive messages, and manage their profiles.
-The system is optimized for handling multiple concurrent users and ensuring secure communication.
+It supports user registration, authentication and chat management features.
+Users can create and join chatrooms, send and receive messages and manage their profiles.
+The system is optimised for handling multiple users and ensuring secure communication.

 ## Backend Tech Stack